bunnybooboo/learning-path/rust/rust-essentials/notes.md

 ### Iterators

 An iterator is an object which returns sequential items. next() is used to return the next item.
 A `for` loop contains an iterator at its core.
-An iterator will only specifically call a value when asked.
+An iterator will only specifically call a value when asked, also known as 'lazy'.

 ### Consumers and Adapters

 A consumer, in their example turns a range into a vector using collect().
 They then talk about the find() consumer which matches the very first condition match.
 A filter(), take(), fold(), and map() are their examples of adapters, and can be chained along with a collector using dot notion.
+Adapters again are considered 'lazy', and need to be called using a collector.

 ### Generic data structures and functions